achraf25-ctrl/The-role-of-solar-panels-in-the-energy-transition/README.md

-# Graduate Assistantship Project: Data Analysis & Visualization
+# Data Analysis & Visualization

 This project demonstrates my hands-on experience in analyzing data and creating meaningful visualizations.
 It highlights my research, problem-solving, and data interpretation skills, showing readiness to contribute as a Graduate Assistant.